 Elected members are collectively responsible for the governance of the Council.
-The role of officers is to advise members to assist with their role and to implement policy and deliver services in accordance with the law and policies of the Council.
+The role of Officers is to advise members to assist with their role and to implement policy and deliver services in accordance with the law and policies of the Council.
 There are statutory requirements and responsibilities for the Chief Executive, Monitoring Officer and Section 151 Officer.
 The Local Government Act 2000 also gives councils the power to promote the economic, social and environmental well-being of their area and to work in partnership with other bodies to develop community strategies.
 Finally, the Localism Act 2011 provides councils with a general power to do all things a normal person could do; the 'power of general competence'.
 This is, however, restricted by prevention of revenue raising powers and other specific statutory restrictions already in place.
 The Council's Constitution ensures that there is clarity about policy and regulatory functions and the roles and responsibilities of the scrutiny function.
 These features contribute to the openness, probity and accountability of the actions of the Council and of its members and officers.

-4 Determining the interventions necessary to optimise the achievement of intended outcomes

-- Decision making processes that receive objective and rigorous analysis including involvement of the Monitoring Officer and the Section 151 Officer - Processes that take account of service users when making decisions - Retaining control over preparation of strategic and operational plans. - A demonstrable corporate approach to project management. - A Corporate Plan with measurable objectives. - Key Performance Indicators that are measurable/SMART and take account of the Council's objectives. - A robust budget preparation process that reflects the Council's objectives and the Medium Term Financial Strategy.
+Supporting documentation and D(1) l evidence of compliance with D(1) Determining the interventions necessary to optimise the achievement of intended outcomes The Council does this by: Decision making processes that receive objective and rigorous analysis including involvement of the Monitoring Officer and the Section 151 Officer.
+Processes that take account of service users when making decisions.
+Retaining control over preparation of strategic and operational plans.
+A demonstrable corporate approach to project management.
+A Corporate Plan with measurable objectives.
+Key Performance Indicators that are measurable/SMART and take account of the Council's objectives.
+A robust budget preparation process that reflects the Council's objectives and the Medium Term Financial Strategy.
+Constitution Councillors' Code of Conduct Officer Code of Conduct Member Officer Protocol Reports to and minutes of Audit and Standards Committee Committee training records Corporate Plan Residents' surveys Citizen Panel Our Broxbourne magazine for residents Service Plans Medium Term Financial Strategy Economic Development Strategy Cabinet reports (financial, legal, risk, equalities and sustainability implications) Council website Annual Governance Statement Risk Registers Internal Audit Plans Community Safety Plan Quarterly performance indicators reports Corporate and service specific customer service standards Corporate complaints procedure Complaints monitoring reports Performance indicator reports Project management Annual estimates Equality Impact Assessments

-- Constitution

-- Councillors' Code of Conduct

-- Officer Code of Conduct

-- Member Officer Protocol

-- Reports to and minutes of Audit and Standards Committee

-- Committee training records

-- Corporate Plan

-- Residents' surveys

-- Citizen Panel

-- Our_Broxbourne Life magazine for residents

-- Service Plans

-- Medium Term Financial Strategy

-- Ambition Broxbourne

-Economic Development Strategy

-- Cabinet reports (financial, legal, risk, equalities and sustainability implications)

-- Council website

-- Annual Governance Statement

-- Risk Register

-- Internal Audit Plans

-- Annual Community Safety Plan

-- Customer feedback questionnaires

-- Quarterly performance indicators reports

-- Corporate and service specific customer service standards

-- Corporate complaints procedure

-- Complaints monitoring reports

-- Performance indicator reports

-- Project management toolkit

-- Annual estimates

-- Equality Impact Assessments